 Academic Regulations and Procedures

 All Embry-Riddle students are responsible for knowing all academic regulations and procedures required for continued attendance at the University.
 These regulations and procedures are presented in University publications such as this catalog, the Student Handbook, the Flight Operations Manual, and the Academic Policies and Procedures Manual.
-These documents are available for reference either online or at the campus records offices, student government offices, and academic departments throughout the University.
-A student who requires clarification of any policy or regulation should seek help from their academic advisor, program/department chair, or the Records Office.
+These documents are available for reference either online or at the Office of the Registrar, student government offices, and academic departments throughout the University.
+A student who requires clarification of any policy or regulation should seek help from their academic advisor, program/department chair, or the Office of the Registrar.
 University regulations will not be waived because a student pleads ignorance of established policies and procedures.

 The University reserves the right to change curricula and academic regulations and procedures without notice or obligation.
 Such changes are published in the next catalog.

 Separate Regulations and Procedures sections have been established in this catalog to address the differences that may exist between undergraduate and graduate level programs.

 A student making no real progress in a course or whose behavior is detracting from the course may be excluded from the course with a grade of W or F. Students have five calendar days following written notification of this exclusion in which to appeal.
 Until the final disposition of the appeal, the student is considered enrolled in the course.

 Embry-Riddle is committed to maintaining and upholding intellectual integrity.
 All students, faculty, and staff have obligations to prevent violations of academic integrity and take corrective action when they occur.
 The adjudication process will include the sanction imposed on students who commit the following academic violations, which may include a failing grade on the assignment, a failing grade for the course, suspension, or dismissal from the University:

 - Plagiarism: Presenting as one’s own the ideas, words, or products of another.
 Plagiarism includes use of any source to complete academic assignments without proper acknowledgment of the source.